-(D) Within ninety (90) days after the signing of this Agreement the Employer and the Union shall jointly request from the Federal Mediation and Conciliation Service the names of twenty-one (21) qualified arbitrators in the Pacific Northwest United States.
-From this list of arbitrators the Employer and the Union shall alternately strike from the list one name at a time until seven names remain on the list.
+- (D) Within Unless the parties mutually agree to retain the current list of arbitrators, within ninety (90) days after the signing of this Agreement the Employer and the Union IBU-P shall jointly request from the Federal Mediation and Conciliation Service the names of twenty-one (21) qualified arbitrators in the Pacific Northwest United States.
+From this list of arbitrators the Employer and the Union IBU-P shall alternately strike from the list one name at a time until seven names remain on the list.
 Thereafter, on each occasion requiring an arbitrator, the parties will promptly select the arbitrator by alternately striking names from the list until only one (1) name remains.
 The party requesting arbitration shall strike the first name.
-The last name remaining on the list shall be the arbitrator, and arbitration shall commence on a date to be selected by agreement of the arbitrator and the parties.

-- (E) The arbitrator shall issue a decision and award in writing within thirty (30) calendar days after the close of the hearing, which decision and award shall be final and binding on each of the parties.
+The last name remaining on the list shall be the arbitrator, and arbitration shall commence on a date to be selected by agreement of the arbitrator and the parties. - (E) The arbitrator shall issue a decision and award in writing within thirty (30) calendar days after the close of the hearing, which decision and award shall be final and binding on each of the parties.
 The arbitrator shall have no authority to rule contrary to, amend, add to, subtract from or eliminate any of the terms of this Agreement.
 The arbitrator shall have the power to return a grievant to employee status with or without restoration of back pay or mitigate the penalty as equity suggests under the facts if a contractual violation is determined by the arbitrator.
 Should either party fail or refuse to abide by the decision of the arbitrator, the other party shall be free to petition to the Labor Relations Agency for enforcement of the Agreement. - (F) In any arbitration proceeding held pursuant to this Rule the expenses incident to the services of the arbitrator shall be borne entirely as designated by the arbitrator.
 The arbitrator shall assign such expense to the losing party.
 If, in the opinion of the arbitrator, neither party can be considered the losing party, then such expenses shall be apportioned as in the arbitrator's judgment is equitable.
+(G) selected by agreement of the arbitrator and the parties.